jquad-group/pipeline-trigger-operator/README.md

 # Usage

 Examples can be found in the `examples` directory of the project.

-# Development

-The project is built with: `make`

-If API source files are changed, the command `make manifests` needs to be run.

-Build the container image using `docker build . --tag pipeline-trigger-operator`

 # Example 1: Listen to updates from a Flux v2 image policy